syncfusion-content/wpf-docs/wpf/SfHubTile/Hub-Tile-Control.md

 ---
 layout: post
 title: Hub Tile Control | SfHubTile | WPF | Syncfusion
-description: This section explains how to configure the hub tile and animation support.
+description: This section explains how to configure the hub tile and its animation support.
 platform: WPF
 control: SfHubTile
 documentation: ug
 ---

 # Hub Tile Control

 ## Setting Title, Header and Image on Hub Tile